immcantation/tigger/docs/topics/findNovelAlleles.md

 -------------------

 data
-:   a `data.frame` in AIRR or Change-O format.
+:   `data.frame` containing repertoire data.
 See details.

 germline_db
-:   a vector of named nucleotide germline sequences matching the V calls in `data`.
+:   vector of named nucleotide germline sequences matching the V calls in `data`.
 These should be the gapped reference germlines used to make the V calls.